 Senior School (Years 9 - 12) offers older boys a vast range of opportunities for self-development.
 Students may select from almost 100 academic subjects.
 In addition to this wide selection, the teaching facilities, curriculum and social activities are shared with two nearby girls' schools.

-High standards of academic performance are demanded of all Senior School boys.
+High standards of academic performance are demanded of all Senior School students.
 Our older students are held accountable not only to themselves, but also to their peers, their parents and their teachers for their work in the classroom, their behaviour on the sporting fields, and in all other areas of life at Hutchins.

 Senior School life is active and fulfilling.
 It offers clubs and societies, a great range of summer and winter sports, and special opportunities in the performing arts - drama, lighting, audio and set design, singing, acting, or playing a musical instrument.
 Students from overseas also contribute to the rich cultural life of the Senior School.

 Opportunities for leadership are available to senior students, allowing them to extend their abilities and take an unselfish role in the care, direction and growth of younger school members.
 The Senior School fosters a mature recognition of the rights and needs of others and a willingness to handle responsibility as young adults.